Yuugen64/DisplayPage/README.md

 7.11.21
 - Finished the SVG icon for this repository's readme.
 - [001-0.0.1]:: Basic Layout >> Added a simple pastel color palette to make alignment a little easier on the eyes.
 Going with a simple layout approach for now.
+- [002] Icon + Layout >> Updated the readme icon and attempted a more complicated layout.

 ### Main Branch:
 - Where the core project is located.